shagar619/Redux/README.md

 ```

 ## 🔷 Redux Toolkit
 Redux Toolkit is the official, recommended way to write Redux logic.
-It provides a set of tools and best practices to simplify the process of writing Redux applications.
+It provides a set of tools and best practicing to simplify the process of writing Redux applications.
 It includes utilities for:
 - **Store setup**: Simplifies the configuration of the Redux store.
 - **Reducers**: Provides a way to create reducers using the `createSlice` function.